What's Included in the Price

 - Testing and commissioning

 Materials typically account for 20–30% of the cost.
+A basic ceiling-mounted exhaust fan runs $50–$120 as a unit, while an IXL Tastic 3-in-1 with heater runs $185–$550, which is particularly popular in Melbourne's colder climate.
 Labour and access difficulty drive the rest, especially in Melbourne's older housing stock where double-brick walls and tight roof spaces are common.

 What Affects the Cost

 - Wall construction.
-Double-brick walls, which are the norm across Melbourne's inner and middle suburbs, require core drilling for any external wall penetration.
+Double-brick walls, the norm across Melbourne's inner and middle suburbs, require core drilling ($150–$250) for any external wall penetration.
 This is slower and more expensive than cutting through timber frame.
 The cavity between brick layers also needs proper sealing to prevent drafts and water ingress.

 - Fans venting into the roof cavity.
 Many Melbourne homes built before the mid-1990s have bathroom fans that exhaust into the roof space rather than outside.
 In Melbourne's cold, damp winters, this causes severe condensation on the underside of roof tiles and on timber framing.
-Correcting this by adding ducting to an external point is one of the most common — and most valuable — ventilation jobs.
+Correcting this by adding ducting to an external point is one of the most common and most valuable ventilation jobs in the city.

 - Ducting condition and length.
 Replacing a fan using existing, well-routed ducting is quick.
 Running new ducting through a roof space with low clearance, around obstacles, and with multiple bends takes much longer.
-Old flexible foil ducting that has sagged or kinked should be replaced with rigid or semi-rigid duct.
+Old flexible foil ducting ($8–$12/m) that has sagged or kinked should be replaced with rigid or semi-rigid duct ($15–$25/m).

 - Number of fans and rooms.
 A single bathroom is straightforward.
 Adding extraction to a second bathroom, ensuite, and laundry multiplies duct runs and penetration points.

 - Roof access.
 Many period homes in Melbourne have low-pitch roofs with limited crawl space.
-Cathedral ceilings in renovated homes eliminate roof space entirely, requiring alternative ducting routes.
+Cathedral ceilings in renovated homes eliminate roof space entirely, requiring alternative ducting routes or wall-mounted fans.

 - Electrical work.
 A new fan on an existing circuit with a nearby switch is simple.
 Running a new circuit from the switchboard, adding a timer switch, or wiring a humidity sensor adds to the electrical scope.